anthonygelder/wanderhood/replit.md

-# StayMap - Car-Free Travel Neighborhood Finder
+# Wanderhood - Car-Free Travel Neighborhood Finder

 ## Overview
-StayMap is an interactive map and recommendation engine that helps travelers find the perfect car-free neighborhood for their trip.
+Wanderhood is an interactive map and recommendation engine that helps travelers find the perfect car-free neighborhood for their trip.
 It answers the #1 trip-planning question: "What neighborhood should I stay in, based on how I like to travel?"

 ## Current State
 MVP implementation complete with: